 Getting the Pricing Right

 Even if you have everything else right, unless your pricing hits the bull’s eye, the customer would refuse to avail of your services.
 This is because different hotel rooms or lodgings come with some specific offerings at each price point.
-To understand this correlation and find out the different factors that influence the price a lot of data is required.
+To understand this correlation and find out the different factors that influence the price, a lot of data is required.
 Using the “cost per night” data from Airbnb can be a great way to analyze lodgings and their appropriate prices.
 This information can then be used by hotel chains or those who want to rent out their own spaces or even campsite owners.

 Finding Which Areas to Target by Web Scraping Airbnb

-Setting up the perfect lodgings may not draw too many travelers unless you get the location right.
+Setting up the perfect lodgings may not draw too many travellers unless you get the location right.
 This may mean figuring out where guests want to stay.
 In a city, this may be near different modes of public transports or popular monuments or plazas.
 In scenic mountains, it might be a far-flung hillside that would be far from the main roads but still close enough to get to the market.
 Existing Airbnb listings and their locations can greatly help in understanding which locations should be targeted for setting up new establishments.

 Figuring out Top Features Sought